 Michael then completed a Master’s degree in organ performance at the Royal Conservatory of The Hague, The Netherlands, with Jos van der Kooy, with the assistance of a Dutch government scholarship, followed by a Master’s in musicology at King’s College London.

-Since 2007 Michael has been Organist of the Church of the Sacred Heart, Donnybrook, playing for Masses and other church ceremonies.
+Michael was Organist of the Church of the Sacred Heart, Donnybrook, for over twelve years, playing for Masses and other church ceremonies.
 He was organist for the state funeral of former Taoiseach Garret FitzGerald and for the funeral of Nobel laureate Seamus Heaney, which was broadcast internationally.